WildChild83/BlastForth/README.md

 Linux users can also get Gforth from their distro's repositories, as it is a standard component of the GNU operating system.

-See the [wiki section](https://github.com/WildChild83/BlastForth/wiki) to learn how to get started.
+See the [Wiki Section](https://github.com/WildChild83/BlastForth/wiki) to learn how to get started using BlastForth.

-See the [Word-Reference.md](https://github.com/WildChild83/BlastForth/blob/main/Word-Reference.md) file for a list of all the words provided by BlastForth.

 # Style Notes

-This section explains the conventions used by the BlastForth environment.

 Like most Forths, BlastForth is NOT case-sensitive.
 Uppercase and lowercase letters are treated the same, so `negate` and `NEGATE` are equal to one another.